 At ReCycle ReCreate, we believe in recreating from existing or using sustainable materials.
-We do not use any kind of new or old PUL, TPU products and sometimes this makes it hard for us to create completely waterproof products.
-We refuse to use any kind of plastic as a liner or coating.
+We do not use any kind of new PUL, TPU products and sometimes this makes it hard for us to create completely waterproof products.
+We refuse to buy any kind of new plastic as a liner or coating.
 Our bags types are not 100% waterproof, but are water resistant/shower proof and this will become less with machine washing as the coating diminishes with each wash (A natural deterioration process).

 We rely on the fabrics previous life to determine the use and its waterproof-ability.
 For example tent flys for wet bags, sustainably sourced nylon for sandwich bag liners, meat/chicken and book bags.

 Some of our materials may not be 100% environmentally friendly but we are reducing these materials from prematurely going to the landfill, maximizing as much fabric use as possible.

 So when you go to buy a new or home made book bag, sandwich bag, wet bag or similar that looks beautiful, just check what it has been made from.
 "All new" materials or "100% PUL waterproof" may be as good as a heavy duty trendy plastic bag.